Sickle Cell Disease Research

 - Providing workshops on emergency management of SCD complications for Baptist Hospitals in the Delta that serve patients from persistent poverty counties.

-- Providing the SCD Boot Camp to Promote Nursing Excellence.
+- Supporting the SCD Boot Camp to Promote Nursing Excellence.

-All objectives are designed to help eliminate health disparities and improve the quality of care for persons with SCD.
-Researchers expect that more than 240 providers will receive specialized SCD education and training.
+Thanks to this grant, 323 health care professionals have received this vital training throughout the Delta region.
+In addition, a one-day conference on Sickle Cell Disease Comprehensive Management for Health Care Providers was held in Memphis in 2025, educating more than 125 attendees from seven states.
 The principal investigator for the grant is Sara Day, PhD, RN, FAAN, assistant dean for Community and Global Partnerships at the College of Nursing.
-Co-investigators are Yvonne M. Carroll, RN, JD, director of patient services in the Department of Hematology at St. Jude; Assistant Professor Keesha Powell-Roach, PhD, RN, at the College of Nursing; and Brooke Clemons, MSN, RN, a PhD student in Nursing Science at UT Health Science Center.
+Co-investigators are Yvonne M. Carroll, RN, JD, director of patient services in the Department of Hematology at St. Jude, and Brooke Clemons, PhD, RN, NPD-BC, a recent graduate of the PhD program in Nursing Science at UT Health Science Center.